risk-first/website/Welcome.md

 ![Reality](images/reality.png)

+## Back To Software

 > What we don’t know is usually what gets us killed.
 >   - Petyr 'Littlefinger' Baelish

-## Back To Software

-In this website, we're going to look at
+In this website, we're going to look at the risks in the software process and how these are mitigated by the various methodologies you can choose from.
+We'll look at day-to-day risk, and how to deal with it effectively, and